 - It is managed by the Adrienne Arsht-Rockefeller Foundation Resilience Center at the Atlantic Council, the Global Resilience Partnership and The Resilience Shift.

 - The programme is led by Hubs from around the globe – South Asia, Latin America, Africa, South East and East Asia, Pacific, and of course from the heart of Glasgow in the COP26 Blue Zone and at Glasgow Caledonian University.

 - It is largely financed by private sector and philanthropy support.
-Funding partners include: FCDO, JPMorgan Chase, UNFCCC, Deloitte, Google, IBM, PWC, Arup, AXA XL, Jupiter Intelligence, Mott MacDonald, SPARC, Willis Towers Watson, WSP, Anglian Water and the Climate Justice Resilience Fund.
+Thank you to our sponsors who include: FCDO, JPMorgan Chase, UNFCCC, Deloitte, Google, IBM, PWC, Arup, AXA XL, Jupiter Intelligence, Mott MacDonald, SPARC, Willis Towers Watson, WSP, Anglian Water and the Climate Justice Resilience Fund.